JohanDegraeve/xdripswift/fastlane/testflight.md

     * `GH_PAT`
     * `MATCH_PASSWORD`

 > Note: At this time, the Variable `ENABLE_NUKE_CERTS` is not used by xdripswift.
-The annual certificate renewnal is manual if this is the only Open Source app in the iOS OS AID ecosystem you are using.
-If you are building other apps like Loop or Trio, those automatically update the certificate.
-The same certificate is used for all your apps.
+The annual Distribution Certificate renewnal is manual if this is the only Open Source app in the iOS OS AID ecosystem you are using.
+There will be more information about this in [Annual Certificate Renewal](#annual-certificate-renewal).

 ## Validate repository secrets